VUnit/vunit/docs/com/user_guide.rst

 Just like ``push`` there are both ``pop`` functions and more verbose aliases on the form ``pop_<type>``.

-Data is always popped from the message in the same order they were pushed into the message.
-Once all data have been popped the message is empty.
+Objects are always popped from the message in the same order they were pushed into the message and once all objects have been popped the message is empty.
 If you want to keep a message for later you can make a copy before popping.

 .. code-block:: vhdl